With thanks to Dan Caldwell; something we talked about inspired this story.

 “What happened to the boy?”
 Jimmy wanted to know.
 Worried his old man’s tale had bored her, he looked at Alice.
 She was still smiling and nodded, “Yeah, grandpa… what happened to the boy afterward?”

 “Jimmy, hop down off that,” he tapped the trunk.
-“Help me lift this,” he got age-gnarled, stiff fingers under the edge of the lid and lifted.
+“Help me lift this,” he got time-gnarled, stiff fingers under the edge of the lid and lifted.
 The boy helped with the other end.
-It opened with a hint of a rusty unused-hinge squeak.
+It opened with a protest, a rusty unused-hinge squeak.
 “Let me see…” he dug around shifting the contents around.
 “There,” he reached deeper and brought them out.
 He handed the stuffed horse to Alice and the bear to Jimmy.